 Next, let’s talk adjustment knobs.

-Having turrets that lock firmly into place when not being adjusted is critical, and SIG SAUER hit the mark with their design.
+Having turrets that lock firmly into place when not being adjusted is critical, and SIG SAUER hit the mark with their SIG Ballistic Turret (SBT) design.
 The turrets pull out when the shooter wants to adjust them and lock firmly back into place when complete.

-On the other side of the tube body is the parallax adjustment knob.
+On the other side of the tube body is the side focus parallax-adjustment knob.
 To my somewhat untrained eye, they match up with the distance of the target as well as could be expected.

 The battery.
 Spirit levels might not be that accurate or easy to use, but they will operate for centuries.
 The LevelPlex battery, which also powers the reticle illumination, will eventually need to be replaced.
 Hopefully not at some critical juncture.